Continuized Nesterov Momentum Achieves the $O(\varepsilon^{-7/4})$ Complexity in Smooth Nonconvex Optimization: Introduction

-In a recent result, \cite{okamura2024primitive} shows that the time needed for the solution of the Heavy Ball ordinary differential equation (ODE) to find a $\varepsilon$-stationary solution is at most $\bigO(\varepsilon^{-7/4})$.
+a suitable averaging of its solution $\overline{x}_t$ verifies $ \min_{0\le t \le T} \norm{\nabla f(\overline{x}_t)} = \bigO(T^{-4/7})$, which in turn implies an $\varepsilon$-stationary solution is achieved in at most $\bigO(\varepsilon^{-7/4})$ execution time.
 Importantly, the Heavy Ball ODE can be viewed as a continuous-time analogue of momentum algorithms \cite{suboydcandes,siegel2021accelerated}.
-This raises the question of whether this result can be transferred to the discrete setting.
-To our knowledge, no such discrete counterpart currently exists.
+It means that this continuous-time momentum dynamic does not require such mechanisms, and naturally raises the question of whether a similar result can be established in the discrete setting.
+To the best of our knowledge, no such discrete counterpart is currently known.\footnote{In an independent work, \cite{ushiyama2026restart} use the Performance Estimation Problem framework to show that a deterministic discretization of \eqref{eq:HB} achieves this complexity without restarts.
+Yet, their algorithm still incorporates a momentum-control mechanism, that does not set its value to zero but reduces it when the velocity $\norm{\tilde x_{k+1}-\tilde x_k}$ exceeds a threshold.}

-\textbf{Contribution \:} To bridge the gap between the continuous result of \cite{okamura2024primitive} and the discrete setting, we study the \textit{continuized version} of Nesterov momentum \cite{even2021continuized}.
-Its analysis involves a process that mixes continuous momentum and gradient steps at random times, leading to an alternative formulation of \eqref{eq:nm}: where the sequences $(\alpha_k)_{k \ge 0}$ and $(\beta_k)_{k \ge 0}$ are stochastic.
-Noting $(\Omega, \mathcal{F},\mathbb{P})$ the underlying probability space, our main result is the following (see Theorem~\ref{thm:hess_lip} for the formal version). \begin{theorem}[Informal version] Let $\Abar \subset \Omega$ a subset of the realizations and a random variable $\chi_n >0$ verifying $\E{\chi_n} = 1$, for some $n \in \N^\ast$.
-For $f$ with Lipschitz gradient and Hessian, after $n$ iterations, \eqref{alg:intro} properly parameterized outputs a point $\tilde x$ verifying